 Meditation was an integral part of our daily routine.
 Initially I struggled and my monkey mind fought for all it’s worth.
 But I persisted and practiced every single day.

 I realised it doesn’t matter if my monkey mind makes an appearance.
 In fact, I think you’d have to be a Buddhist Monk living in a cave for decades, NOT to have any thoughts enter your mind while meditating!

 I discovered that the key is be aware of when it starts to chatter.
 To not get angry or frustrated or give up in defeat.
 To gently, kindly, and lovingly bring attention back to the breath.

 Even if my monkey mind is quiet for just 30 seconds of a 10 minute meditation, I still feel the benefit.

 I wholeheartedly believe my daily practice is doing me the world of good.
 In general, I feel a lot calmer, more centred and grounded, and because of this, feel I am able to cope with the ups and downs of my condition a lot better.

 Now that meditation has finally become part of my daily ritual, I find that if I skip my practice for a day or two I really miss it.
 I notice the difference in how I handle stress: i.e. not very well!

 I try to vary my practice using guided meditation CDs, walking meditation, or by simply focusing on my breath.

-Every Monday, I join a few Happier friends from around the world for a virtual group meditation session.
+Every Monday, I join a few friends from around the world for a virtual group meditation session.
 There’s something really special about connecting with others through meditation, and it always feels more powerful in some way.
 I have a deep sense of gratitude for this experience and treasure our Monday Meditations.